|Walk Facts||Maps & Guides|

 A good place to cross, which was recommended to us by a warden from Siberia Hut, was about 1.5 km upstream.
 We were negotiating the river for quite some time and I can say now that the best place to cross is right by the end of School Rd.
 That’s a small street with a few houses on the other side of the river.
 Just go upstream and once you’ll see the end of the road straight ahead, go for it (or check GPX provided at the bottom of this article).
 The river there at that time had about 5 shoulders that were easy to cross and the water didn’t go above our knees.
 (But bear in mind that braided rivers constantly change their course so check for yourself before you commit.)

 So there we were, sitting by the main road, trying to get a ride back to our car.
 As the main road wasn’t busy at all, we decided to start walking north.
 After an hour of walking, Kupkin managed to get a ride back to our car and come back to pick me up.

 Overall, the hike is really beautiful.
 It’d be great to spend more time deep in the Mount Aspiring National Park – go off trail, camp and enjoy the local wilderness.
-I’d recommend it for people with the good fitness level as especially crossing the Gillespie Pass is quite an exhausting experience.
+I’d recommend it for people with the good fitness level as especially crossing the Gillespie Pass is quite an exhausting experience, in case you consider you need a boost to make it, check these this list of the natural testosterone supplements.
 Oh, and take a lot of water for this bit as there isn’t any.
 That’s really tricky – you hike along a river for hours and hours, but as soon as you start climbing up, there isn’t any water and if the sun is up, dehydration is a very real risk.

 Max elevation: 1606 m